scheriru/PoleVaultProblem/README.md

 The main file is: Simulation_MassElastica

+To study the energy changing for the duration, use Simulation_MassElastica_Energy

 Notes:

 -To follow the convention of the general elastica problem, the coordinate system of the elastica problem is adjusted.
 Please see more details in the code.